VirgilSecurity/awesome-virgil/docs/use-cases/data-verification.rst

 Verify data
 #############

+.. note:: **Version 3** of SDK is used in the following code samples.

 Recipient wants to make sure that received data has been sent from a secure source and hasn’t been changed during transport.

 .. image:: ../images/VerifyUseCase.png